Lecturer: Sigmundur Gudmundsson

 Coordinates: Lecture room 332B, Wednesdays at 13:15-16:00

-Keywords: differentable manifolds, submanifolds, tangent spaces, tangent bundles, immersions, embeddings, submersions, Riemannian manifolds, the Levi-Civita connection, parallelism, geodesics, the curvature tensor, Jacobi fields and comparison results.
+Keywords: differentable manifolds, submanifolds, tangent spaces, immersions, embeddings, submersions, tangent bundles, Riemannian manifolds, the Levi-Civita connection, parallelism, geodesics, the curvature tensor, Jacobi fields and local comparison results.

 This course is an introduction to the beautiful theory of Riemannian Geometry, a subject with no lack of interesting examples.
 They are indeed the key to a good understanding of it and will therefore play a major role throughout the course.
 Of special interest are the classical Lie groups allowing concrete calculations of many of the abstract notions on the menu.

 Literature: No particular textbook will be used but the participants are recommended to have a look at some of the following: